2lindell/advent/docs/source.txt

 	move the player to the approach of In_Secret_Canyon as going;
 	rule succeeds.
 Instead of going in In_Secret_Canyon when the dragon is on-stage:
 	unless the room gone to is the approach of In_Secret_Canyon, say [M153]"The dragon looks rather nasty.
-You'd best not try to get by." instead;
+You'd best not try to get by.";
 	otherwise continue the action.

 [O31]A dragon is an animal in In_Secret_Canyon with description [ccr]"I wouldn't mess with it if I were you.".
 [D0]"A huge green fierce dragon bars the way![no line break]".